SteveDunn/Intellenum/README.md

 # Intellenum: intelligence, for your enums!

 Intellenum is an open source C# project that provides a fast and efficient way to deal with enums.
-It uses source generation to that generates backing code for extremely fast, and allocation-free, lookups, with the `FromName` and `FromValue` methods (and the equivalent `Try...` methods).
+It uses source generation that generates backing code for extremely fast, and allocation-free, lookups, with the `FromName` and `FromValue` methods (and the equivalent `Try...` methods).

 Intellenum provides speed benefits over standard enums for when you need to see if an enum has a member